These women are making history on election night

 Hayes, a Democrat, is likely to become Connecticut's first black congresswoman.
 The 2016 National Teacher of the Year is expected to win the race in the 5th District.

-Haaland is expected to win the race in New Mexico's 1st District, making the Democrat the first Native American woman elected to Congress.
+Haaland, in New Mexico's 1st District, and Davids, in Kansas' 3rd District, are the first Native American women elected to Congress.

-Davids, also a Democrat, could join her, but she has a tougher battle in Kansas' 3rd District.
-Davids would also be the first lesbian Native American woman elected to Congress.

 WINNERS: Rashida Tlaib and Ilhan Omar